 Palo Alto Unified School District Elementary teachers will begin shifting to the Next Generation Science Standards (NGSS) over the next few years while frameworks, assessments, and materials are still in development at the state level.
 PAUSD is in the stage of deliberately “building awareness” of the NGSS among teachers, administrators, and the parent community.
-We are building awareness through our participation with the South Bay FOSS Consortium (a science collaborative of approximately eight districts in the Bay Area), the PAUSD STEAM (Science, Technology, Engineering, Arts, and Math) Inquiry Group, continued participation in professional organizations, support of new initiatives that align with the NGSS, and parent education opportunities.
+We are building awareness through our participation with the South Bay Science Collaborative (a consortium of approximately eight districts in the Bay Area), the PAUSD STEAM (Science, Technology, Engineering, Arts, and Math) Inquiry Group, continued participation in professional organizations, support of new initiatives that align with the NGSS, and parent education opportunities.

-Through our participation in the South Bay FOSS Consortium, we are focusing first on the NGSS Engineering and Science Practice Standards.
-The Consortium is developing a first training to be delivered February 2015.
-It is designed for teachers well grounded in FOSS kit implementation who are looking to begin moving their science practice to align with the NGSS.
-Further information, including registration for the training, will be sent out to PAUSD teachers later this school year.
+Through our participation in the South Bay Science Collaborative (formerly the South Bay FOSS Consortium), we are focusing first on the NGSS Science and Engineering Practice Standards.
+The Collaborative delivers a series of three workshops each school year.
+The professional learning workshops are designed for teachers well grounded in FOSS kit implementation who are looking to begin moving their science practice to align with the NGSS.
+Further information, including registration for the training, can be found on the South Bay Science Collaborative website.

-The focus of Elementary Summer School on STEM was a turning point in shifting teachers’ awareness to NGSS.
+The focus of Elementary Summer School on STEAM since 2014 was a turning point in shifting teachers’ awareness to NGSS.
 Summer School teachers had the opportunity to gain an initial understanding of the Engineering Design Process and to incorporate it into their goals for student learning.

 Refer to this diagram for more information about the links between Science and Engineering, Math and Language Arts.
 Triple Venn Diagram of Practices